-Situational Awareness and Information Sharing (cont. from page 69) General security incidents include malware infection, unauthorized access to the service or software, compromised credentials, use of unauthorized equipment or media, etc. Include into the appropriate instructions the recommendations on the means and process of the communication regarding security issues (the intended recipients, way of communication, etc.).
-Awareness and communication of the security incidents is need-to-know.
-Keep abreast of product recalls and news. manufacturers and central management systems. services, including anti-malware solutions and other security software that perform monitoring of the security state automatically sending reports about detected security events and vulnerabilities upon appearance this information.
+Situational Awareness and Inform mation Sharing incidents with external parties.
+General securit incidents include malware infect unauthorized at to the service of software, compromised credentials, use unauthorized equipment or netc.
+Include into the appropriate instructions the recommendation the means and process of the communication regarding securities (the interecipients, way communication Awareness and communication security incider need-to-know.
+Keep abreast of product recalls news. y de ion, ccess or e of nedia, e e e e e e e e e e e e e e e e e e e Obtain information from software and services, including anti-malware solutions and other security software that perform monitoring of the security state automatically sending reports about detected security events and vulnerabilities upon appearance this information.
 Devices automatically produce failure reports that can be shared with manufacturers and central management systems.
 Include into the instructions for the personnel and guidance for the configuration of monitoring software the recommendations on the means and process of the communication (the intended recipients, way of communication, etc.) and the general strategy in disclosure of vulnerabilities to the external agents (e.g., responsible disclosure).
 Define the policy describing the appropriate use of data about security incidents, discovered vulnerabilities, and applied practices from other participants of IoT community and specifying how and when to collaborate with regulatory authorities, standardization committees, and voluntary organizations for providing the feedback on the regulatory acts, guidelines, standards, and recommendations.
-Indicators of accomplishment Recommendations on sharing information about security incidents clarify sharing practices while limiting sharing as much as possible, Indicators of accomplishment Clarity on the when, with whom, and how to communicate security incidents is provided in the policy.
-Indicators of accomplishment Systematic approaches to situational awareness are in place.
-Information sharing policies support Indicators of accomplishment Information sharing about zero-day vulnerabilities is codified in policy and practice.
+Create an on call "ready team" prepared to quickly address issues as they arise.
+Indicators of accomplishmen Indicators of accomplishment Indicators of accomplishment Indicators of accomplishment Recommendati sharing informa about security incidents clarify with whom, and h to communicate · · Information sharing about zero-day vulnerabilities is